Best podcast headphones 2026: A studio engineer's guide to awesome audio

 Reasons to avoid

-Podcasters are spoiled for choice when it comes to high quality headphones, yet it is to the DJ world we look with our next suggestion.
+Podcasters are spoiled for choice when it comes to high-quality headphones, yet it is to the DJ world we look with our next suggestion.
 Bear with us.
 The Sennheiser HD25 is the de facto industry standard in that world, thanks to its legendary build quality and reliability.
 For podcasters, these are worthy traits, but what attracted us to these is their lightweight nature.

 This is because not all podcasts take place in a warm, comfy studio.
 Some may take place out in the field, or even out in an actual field, and lugging a large pair of cans around can get quickly tiresome.
 So, look past the DJ headphones tag, and take our word for it; the Sennheiser HD25s are arguably the best portable field recording cans on the market.

-Read our full Sennheiser HD25 review
+Read more: Sennheiser HD 25 review

 Best for durability